usaid-cs/yesterday-i-learned/random.md

 1. Turns out if the syntax of a request payload is correct, but the request cannot be satisfied, [the error code can be 422 Unprocessable Entity (RFC 2616), or 400 Bad Request (RFC 7231).](http://stackoverflow.com/a/20215807/1558430) Depending on how archaic you and your system are, you might consider making the distinction using 422.
 1. [XKCD 1053](https://xkcd.com/1053/) gets the "10000/day" figure by averaging the US birth rate across 30 years.
 In reality, this should be a very, very positively skewed bell curve, with most people knowing something well ahead of their 30th birthdays.
 1. Bus seats are dark and patterned to discourage graffiti.
-1. A Jeopardy episode with very hard questions don't work, because either everyone will have $0 at the end, or someone will end up with $200, "win", and be suspected of cheating.
 1. Some CPUs have [lids](http://i.imgur.com/r88MCqt.jpg).
 You were stupid enough to think it was one giant chip.
 1. Don't short penny stocks.
 In fact, just don't short: ["there isn't a short seller on the forbes 100 for a reason."](https://www.reddit.com/r/investing/comments/5t3df3/please_explain_me_why_is_cats_pe_so_high_and_why/ddk1jpa/)
 1. Before you look for a job in the service industry, ask if there is an union you should join.